amyheather/programming_notes/_sources/git.md

 # Git

+## Download folder from a GitHub repository

+Replace `.com` in the URL with `.dev`.
+This will open an editor, where you can then right click the folder in the sidebar and select download.

 ## Storing credentials
 The `credential.helper cache` value tells Git to keep your password cached in memory for a particular amount of minutes.
 The default is 15 minutes, you can set a longer timeout with:
 ```